How to keep Your camper cool- survive vanlife when it’s crazy HOT

-If you struggle with the hot weather in your motorhome or campervan and want some tips to keep your camper cool wherever you are, this is the post for you.
+Are you melting in your motorhome, campervan or caravan in hot weather?
+Not sure if you need air conditioning or not?
+If you struggle with the hot weather in your van and want some tips to keep your camper cool in summer heat wherever you are, these are the best ways to deal with hot days!

 Don’t forget to grab your FREE motorhome travel checklist below to help you stay organised before you head out.

-If you find this post useful, you can also treat us to a coffee at the bottom of this page- we promise to enjoy it while creating more useful content like this- we might even indulge in a biscuit (or two!)
+If you find this post useful, you can also treat us to a coffee – we promise to enjoy it while creating more useful content like this- we might even indulge in a biscuit (or two!)

 It’s hot.
 Crazy hot.
 Clothes-sticking-to-your-back hot.
 And yes, we’re currently in a motorhome in the UK.
 Thank goodness we’re not motorhoming in Spain!